 The proposed clearing involves the management of Invasive Native Scrub Species on a property in The Cobar Peneplain.
-Bimble Box and Red Box are acting invasively and have a high density of trees between 20cm and 35cm dbh without hollows.
+Bimble Box is acting invasively and has high density of trees between 20cm and 35cm dbh without hollows.

 The proposed clearing involves management of INS using the following clearing types available under the Environmental Outcomes Assessment Methodology